Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Introduction

-\item \textbf{Case-Based Reasoning with k-Nearest Neighbors}: An inherently interpretable prediction method using k-nearest neighbors (k=5) achieves 97.4\% correspondence between predictions and training exemplars.
-This approach provides justifications grounded in precedent: "This gate's feature profile matches 4 out of 5 similar training cases that were trojans," enabling engineers to validate detections through comparison with known patterns.
+\item \textbf{Case-Based Reasoning with k-Nearest Neighbors}: An inherently interpretable predictor ($k = 5$) achieves 96.51\% correspondence between predictions and training exemplars, justifying detections by precedent: ``this gate's feature profile matches 4 of 5 similar training cases that were trojans.''